lokalized/lokalized-java/README.md

 #### Design Non-goals

-* Support for date/time, number, percentage, and currency formatting (the problems are already solved well)
+* Support for date/time, number, percentage, and currency formatting (these problems are already solved well)

 ### Why?